oVirt/ovirt-site/source/develop/release-management/features/network/nicless-network.html.md

 ### Engine

 Implementing this in Engine is quite a pain, as network external interfaces are currently used as keys of the NetworkAttachment entity.

-**More elaboration is requited here.**
+Currently 20 different places in the engine code refer to NetworkAttachement.getNicId method.
+All those should be amended in order to support that it might return null and/or alternatively use *getHostId* instead.
+Also we might think of declaring NetworkAttachmentKey class that will be used as the attachment identifier.
+Initially the class will hold netwokId and nicId and then change that to hold hostId instead of the nicId.

 #### DB changes